EugeniZaplatin/nrims/README.md

 2. Create, modified and delete directories.

 3. Represent access to any SOAP client aplicationsto normative-reference information and upload full directories or its updates.

+System using universal method of saving records for all directories.